dst/dst.github.io/_posts/2015-05-07-springio2015-barcelona.md

 I haven't seen the talk number 3 because I decided to see "Inside an Spring Event Sourced CQRS application – or why Microservices can actually work" and it was a perfect choice, I wasn't disappointed at all.
 I haven't also attended the talk number 2 because I have already seen it in Warsaw during WJUG meeting, which was almost a year ago.
+It was the first time when I played with Spring Boot.
+I liked very much the talk and it helped me to get a new job.

 If I could award the best talks, choosing among the ones which I saw, I would choose: